 Darling agrees to take a position as the caretaker of an apartment in New York City, although she is warned that the place has a reputation as being haunted.
 Soon after moving in, she begins to hear voices whispering and experiences disturbing hallucinations.
 She becomes fixated on a man after bumping into him on the street.
 She follows him to where he lives and then goes to meet him at a bar with the intention of luring him back to the apartment.

 Mickey Keating is a rapidly rising name on the horror scene.
-Within a short space of time, Keating made films such as Ritual (2013), Pod (2015), Carnage Park (2016) and Psychopaths (2017), all of which have been gaining increasing critical attention and genre press.
+Within a short space of time, Keating made films such as Ritual (2013), Pod (2015), Carnage Park (2016), Psychopaths (2017) and Off Season (2021), all of which have been gaining increasing critical attention and genre press.
 Darling was co-produced by Larry Fessenden’s Glass Eye Pix who have become a more-than-reasonable name on the horror scene in the last decade.
 (Fessenden himself has a minor cameo as a cop near the end of the film).

 Within its opening moments, Darling gives off a strong sense of homage to/influence of Roman Polanski’s Repulsion (1965).
 The parallels are unmistakeable – the black-and-white photography, the woman of fraying sanity alone in a big apartment.
 Like Catherine Deneuve in Repulsion, Lauren Ashley Carter is almost the sole character on screen with the exception of a man she brings back home/lets in halfway through (which does not end nicely for him).
 There is barely any dialogue in the film.
 If all of that didn’t clinch the Polanski inspiration then surely the ticking clocks on the soundtrack would.